Sonu Nigam: Controversies

-In his later tweet he stated that he stands by his statement.
-He later clarified that he is not against any specific religious ritual, but against the use of loudspeakers on religious buildings.
-He said that the use of loudspeaker to create noise pollution should be stopped beyond certain time as per the law of the land, irrespective of whether it is from a temple, mosque, gurudwara, or any other place.
-Later, Sonu again sparked controversy, when he posted a video of Azaan from his home which proved that he was indeed disturbed very early in the morning.
-Syed Sha Atef Ali Al Quaderi, vice-president of West Bengal United Minority Council announced a reward of ₹10 Lakh to anyone who shaved Nigam's head, to which Sonu Nigam responded by shaving his own head to claim the reward.
-He deactivated his Twitter account in 2017 citing lack of freedom of speech, and said that sensible discussions were not possible due to the polarised atmosphere.
+In his later tweet, he stated that he stands by his statement.
+He later clarified that he does not oppose any specific religious ritual, but rather the use of loudspeakers on religious buildings.
+According to the law, he said, "the use of loudspeakers to create noise pollution should be prohibited at certain times of day, regardless of the source".
+Later, he posted a video of azan being practised, recorded from his home, to further voice his dissent.
+Syed Sha Atef Ali Al Quaderi, vice-president of the West Bengal United Minority Council, offered a ₹10 lakh reward for shaving Sonu Nigam's head.
+In response, Nigam shaved his own head in order to claim the reward.
+He deactivated his Twitter account in 2017, citing lack of freedom of speech, and said that sensible discussions were not possible due to the polarised atmosphere.

-In June 2020, after the demise of actor Sushant Singh Rajput, Sonu Nigam posted a video saying that the music industry is also monopolised by two major companies and that he had also faced similar discrimination.
-He urged these music companies to be fair and kind to the newcomers in the music industry.
-Although he stopped short of naming anyone he made it clear that the malpractices in Bollywood are terrible and are almost killing the music talent of the country.
-Sonu Nigam maintained that he didn't name anyone and was only putting up his point of view regarding the malpractices in the music industry of Bollywood.
-In his second video Nigam names Bhushan Kumar, CEO of T-Series and tells him to stay away from him.
+Following the death of actor Sushant Singh Rajput in June 2020, Sonu Nigam posted a video in which he accused two major companies of monopolising the music industry and discriminating against him.
+He urged these companies to treat newcomers fairly.
+He went on to state that malpractice in Bollywood was widespread and almost destroying the country's musical talent.
+Nigam later insisted that he had not named anyone, and was "merely expressing his opinion on malpractice within the Bollywood music industry".
+However, in a second video, he called out Bhushan Kumar, the CEO of T-Series.

-In February 2022, he was accused of working with Rocky and Mr Rehan Siddiqui, who are blacklisted based on recommendations of the Consulate General of India for malpractices and supporting Pakistan-based terror groups.
-When Rajender Singh Pahl, a show promoter from USA, had contacted him for performing at a concert, he recommended him to contact Rehan Siddiqui.
+In February 2022, he was accused of collaborating with Rocky and Rehan Siddiqui, both of whom have been blacklisted by the Consulate General of India for malpractice and for supporting Pakistan-based terrorist groups.
+When US-based concert promoter Rajender Singh Pahl approached him about performing at an event, he recommended Pahl contact Siddiqui.